15th Artillery Reconnaissance Brigade

-The 15th Artillery Reconnaissance Brigade "Black Forest" (MUNA1108) is an artillery and reconnaissance Brigade of the Ukrainian Ground Forces directly subordinated to the Ground Forces command but is currently operationally subordinated to the Operational Command West.
+The 15th Separate Artillery Reconnaissance Brigade "Black Forest" (MUNA1108) is an artillery and reconnaissance Brigade of the Ukrainian Ground Forces directly subordinated to the Ground Forces command but is currently operationally subordinated to the Operational Command West.
 It operates a variety of artillery and drone systems including western, indigenous and Soviet era weapons.

 History

 On 24 August 1991, the 337th Rocket Artillery Brigade of the Red Army was subordinated to Ukraine following the Dissolution of the Soviet Union and took the oath of allegiance to Ukraine on 12 December 1991.
 In 1998, the first rocket artillery division "Smerch" of the 337th rocket artillery brigade carried out combat launches at the Chauda military training ground.

 On 20 August 2003, it became 15th Rocket Artillery Regiment and was recognized as the best unit of the Operational Command West.
 In 2008, the 1st Rocket Artillery Division of the 15th Rocket Artillery Regiment performed live fire training at the Chauda military training ground.
 On 4 May 2006, the regiment was awarded a Battle Banner.
 On 21 August 2008, it received the honorary title of "Drohobych".
 In June 2012, the regiment's personnel took part in the 20th review-competition for the best organization of physical training and sports in the Armed Forces of Ukraine performing in over a hundred categories and took the first spot.

+Russo-Ukrainian war

 Since April 2014, the 15th Guards Rocket Artillery Regiment has been involved in the War in Donbass.
 On 26 August 2014, a soldier of the regiment, Komar Yuri Igorovich was killed as a result of a firearms attack on a travelling convoy near Heorhiivka, Luhansk Oblast.
 On 18 November 2015, all Soviet awards and references were stripped from the regiment's title.
 Two units of the AN/TPQ-36 Firefinder radar were transferred to the regiment on 17 August 2018.